igormironchik/md-pdf/tests/md_benchmark/README.md

 ```

 I can refuse from using regular expressions and my parser will be competitive with `md4c`.
-But is it needed in `md-pdf` converter application, most of the time is used by rendering
+But is it needed in `md-pdf` converter application?
+Most of the time is used by rendering
 to PDF.
 So let Markdown parsing will be a little slow.

 # Why don't I use `md4c` for Markdown parsing?